converged-computing/fluxqueue/README.md

 ### TODO

+- [ ] need to cleanup - handle FluxJob object so doesn't keep reconciling.
+Likely we want to delete at some point.
 - [ ] In the case of jobs that are changing (e.g., pods deleting, but we don't want to kill entire job) what should we do?
   - we need to use shrink here.
 And a shrink down to size 0 I assume is a cancel.
 - [ ] For cancel, we would issue a cancel for every pod associated with a job.
 How can we avoid that (or is that OK?)